ML-GSAI/ReFusion/README.md

 ### Training
 #### 1. Data Preparation
 We provide a sample dataset in `data/train_data.json` to illustrate the required format.
+The full training dataset is available on Hugging Face at [GSAI-ML/ReFusion](https://huggingface.co/datasets/GSAI-ML/ReFusion).

 Please ensure your training data is organized as a JSON list of objects, where each object contains a `query` and a `response`.

 **Data Format Example:**